Etisalat-Internship/Logstash-AutoConfigureTable/README.md

 # Logstash-AutoConfigureTable
->This is a simple script that auto configures a table column title from a csv file.
+>This is a simple script that auto-creates a configuration file for logstash from a csv data file.

 ## Pre-conditions
 1. data needs to be in csv format (`.txt.` or `.csv`)
 2. output file must be a `.conf` file
 3. the column names need to be all be written on the first line and seperated by commas
-4. The `.conf` file needs to have an empty columns variable (use the example below as template, if needed)
+4. The `.conf` file will look similar to the following snippet

-Template:
+Example:
 ```
 filter {
     grok {